Course specification: OCR 6993

 Course specification: OCR J292 (9-1)

-Classical Greek can be taken as an additional subject, taught in after-school classes on Wednesday from 4.15-5.45pm.
+Classical Greek can be taken as an additional subject, taught in after-school classes on one day per week from 4.15-5.45pm.
 Students from St Bede’s Inter-Church School and other local schools join our students for these lessons.

 All the benefits of a Latin qualification are also realised by students of Classical Greek.
 Additionally, students will be learning a language using a different alphabet and will be introduced to some fascinating stories.